learn-co-curriculum/remote-project-mode-guidelines/README.md

-# Remote Web Development Project Mode Guideline
+# Remote Full Web Development Portfolio Project

 ## Introduction and Objectives

-The last stage of the Flatiron semester are called 'project mode.'
+The last stage of the Flatiron School is called 'project mode.'
 You'll be building real applications.
 The goal of this period is to expose you to actual problems that arise when building and teach you how to manage a big project.
 The goal of the projects is not to launch a massively popular social network or startup, but rather, just to learn.

 >Education is an admirable thing, but it is well to remember from time to time that nothing that is worth knowing can be taught.
 >